jfvilas/react-file-manager/frontend/README.md

 ...
 ```

-In order to use this 'types' declaration file, just donwload and add it to your project inside your source folder (or any other folder and change your `package.json` accordingly).
+In order to use this 'types' declaration file, just download and add it to your project inside your source folder (or any other folder and change your `package.json` accordingly).

 ## 📂 File Structure
 The `files` prop accepts an array of objects, where each object represents a file or folder.
 You can